 Download the newest version of the SkipPad Config Utility.

 Run the downloaded file – the connecting window should show up.

-Notice: If your keypad’s firmware version is too old to function with the app, it will prompt you to flash the newest version.
-Simply follow the app’s instructions to update your firmware in a few clicks.
+Notice: If the SkipPad’s firmware version is too old to function with the app, it will prompt you to flash the newest version.
+Simply follow the app’s instructions to update the firmware in a few clicks.
 For more information, see Updating.

 The main window has two sections – key mapping and LED settings.
-You can now configure each settings according to your preferences and hit Save to send them to your keypad.
+Every setting can be configured, and “Save” can be pressed to send them to the keypad.
 For what each settings does, see the Settings page.